Marchbank Free School Special

-7.3 If from the paperwork it is clear that the student would be suitable for the school then the school will invite parents in for an admissions interview.
-If it is not clear from the paperwork whether the school would be suitable then a designated member of staff will arrange to observe the student in either their current school or in the home setting.
-The parents /carers and the child will then be invited in for a tour of the school and presentation about the provision.
+Once a referral has been received from an LA, the paperwork will assessed by the senior leadership team.
+If from the paperwork it is felt that the school would be suitable for the student, then the school will agree a provisional placement for the student , subject to a physical assessment.
+A designated member of staff will then arrange to observe the student in either their current school or in the home setting., Parents/carers will then be invited in for an admissions interview.

-7.6 The pre-placement process will typically consist of:
+The pre-placement process will typically consist of:

-obtain up to date information, including but not exclusive to the following areas:
+A member of the senior leadership team meeting with parents / carers to obtain up to date information, including but not exclusive to the following areas:

 The school cannot meet the child’s SEN

 The school must also be satisfied that the parents / carers of the child are supportive of the placement.